AlternateFire/AlternateFire/README.md

 - Love Sosa

 ## About
-Trying to find projects and building things to learn.
+I build things to learn.
+I'm always trying to find more interesting projects!
 Working on a startup (Posematic).
-Working in a HCI research lab.
+Currently wrapping up work-will be finished with HCI lab work.
 Applying for jobs and grad applicaitons.
 Email: yseunghan34@gmail.com